Skip to main content

 A Illa de Arousa

 Arousa is a small island of 7km² in the middle of the Ría de Arousa, known for its beautiful landscapes, beaches, nature and rich cultural life.
-It is connected to the mainland by a 2km long bridge.
+It is connected to the mainland by a 2 km-long bridge.

 Menorca

-Organisations that are involved in the energy transition of Menorca are: Balearic Islands Government, IBE https://institutbalearenergia.cat/es/, Menorca Island Council https://www.cime.es/, Balearic Cluster for Ecological Transition (Cluster TEIB) https://clusterteib.com/ and the Balearic Islands University https://www.uib.cat/Please note that Menorca has applied jointly with for the 30 for 2030 call with Ibiza | Clean energy for EU islands (europa.eu) and Mallorca | Clean energy for EU islands (europa.eu).
+Organisations that are involved in the energy transition of Menorca are: Balearic Islands Government, IBE https://institutbalearenergia.cat/es/, Menorca Island Council https://www.cime.es/, Balearic Cluster for Ecological Transition (Cluster TEIB) https://clusterteib.com/ and the Balearic Islands University https://www.uib.cat/As part of the 30 for 2030 call the following activities are planned: The activity "Legal and regulatory support to enhance the energy transition" involves an analysis of the current energy sector-related regulatory framework concerning e

 Ibiza